kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/v2alpha1/01-43-expose-workload-short-host-name.md

 * You have a deployed workload.
 * You have [set up your custom domain](../../01-10-setup-custom-domain-for-workload.md).
 Alternatively, you can use the default domain of your Kyma cluster and the default Gateway `kyma-system/kyma-gateway`.

   > [!NOTE]
-  > As Kyma domain is a widlcard domain, which uses a simple TLS gateway, it recommended that you set up your custom domain istead for use in a production environment.
+  > Bacuse the default Kyma domain is a widlcard domain, which uses a simple TLS Gateway, it is recommended that you set up your custom domain for use in a production environment.

   > [!TIP]
   > To learn what is the default domain of your Kyma cluster, run `kubectl get gateway -n kyma-system kyma-gateway -o jsonpath='{.spec.servers[0].hosts}`.

 * To test access to the exposed service, you must install [curl](https://curl.se).